ChaoticTrials/SkyblockBuilder/README.md

 4. Set the possible spawns in `config/skyblockbuilder/spawns.json`.
 There can be multiple spawns, each one is an array with `[x, y, z]` relative to the 0, 0, 0 from the template structure.
 5. To view your current spawns, you need to use the `/reload` command to reload the config.
-After that, you need to use the `/skyblock spawns` command to view all possible spawn points.
+After that, you need to use the `/skyblock spawns true` command to view all possible spawn points.
 6. Repeat step 4 and 5 until everything is correct.

 ### Possible spawns